BenjaminUrquhart/CIO/README.md

 Fair warning: for some reason this does not work with the `java.util.Scanner` class

 Progress:
-- TextChannel: Working
+- TextChannel: Was working, stopped working for some reason
-- MessageChannel: Working
+- MessageChannel: ^^^
 - PrivateChannel: Untested
 - VoiceChannel: NOT Working